Mackenzie Hargreaves: Hacking storyline and departure

 After she recovers from her injuries, Mackenzie and Haz decide to get married and move to Paris, resulting in both characters exiting the series.
 Stone decided not to continue in the role, having viewed the opportunity to return with the series as a chance to conclude Mackenzie's story on a more positive note.
 She was "surprised" by her character's second wedding, but opined that "after everything she has been through Mack wants to hold on tight to what she has", and appreciated that the Neighbours producers had acceded to her request for a happy ending.
 She described Mackenzie's romantic and career fulfilment as "a really beautiful way to finish her story".
 Stone also reflected positively that "Mackenzie never compromised her integrity" despite the traumatic events of her five years on screen, highlighting the character's "empathy, her kindness and her strong sense of justice" as "inspiring".
 Prior to the wedding, Wade is admitted to Erinsborough Hospital from prison and suggests he is plotting revenge on the couple.
 Mackenzie and Haz marry and leave Erinsborough unaware of the danger presented by Wade; after their departure another character crashes Haz's car, which has been tampered with.

-Both Stone and Palekar reprised their roles as Mackenzie and Haz for the show's final episodes in 2025.
-Their return story included them arriving to take part in a protest against demolition works planned as part of a freeway building project in Erinsborough.
+Both Stone and Palekar reprised their roles as Mackenzie and Haz for the show's final episode in 2025.
+The characters arrived, along with other returnees, to view a new housing development after Ramsay Street's future came under threat.